OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ## Scenes

-A gameplay session is played out in scenes.
-A scene represents a particular snippet where specific activities occur within the adventure.
+A gameplay session is played out in scenes or snippets of activities.
 Scenes fall into three broad states.

-* ***Adventuring.*** These activities include traveling the world, exploring environments, and interacting with objects.
-Exploration can take minutes, hours, days, weeks, or even months to complete.
-Exploration can lead to great discovery and the accumulation of glory, wealth, and power.
+* ***Adventuring.*** These activities include delving, exploring, investigating, scrutinizing, and traveling.
-* ***Encounters.*** These activities include interacting with factions, characters, monsters, or other beings, but can also cover attacking, defending, and evading opponents.
-Encounters can take minutes or hours to complete.
-Multiple encounters can occur back to back.
+* ***Encounters.*** These activities include dealing with factions, characters, monsters, or other beings.
-* ***Downtime.*** These activities occur between adventures, like carousing, research, training, and other non-adventuring tasks.
-This can also include crafting and domain-level play.
-Downtime can take hours, days, weeks, or even months to complete.
+* ***Downtime.*** These activities occur between adventures, like carousing, crafting, research, and training.

 The gamemaster controls the transition from one scene to another, often with cues from the players.
 Once the gamemaster sets the scene, it may be necessary to partition it, granting everyone a turn.
 ## Turns